ktp-forked-repos/quickdot/README.md

 (see-constants-in 'package) or (see-constants-in :package)

-Where package is a valid package name
+Where package is a valid package name.

-example: (see-constants-in :cl)
+Example: (see-constants-in 'cl)

 Note: (see-constants-in package) without ' or : before the package name is an error